 If you pass, please stick around: you will be issued your Ranger shirt and hat and can sign up for shifts at the Ranger HQ window.
-You are also encouraged to attend the Rebar Ceremony, during which new Rangers are welcomed into the Ranger community.
+You are also encouraged to attend the Rebar Ceremony later in the week, during which the new Rangers are welcomed into the Ranger community.